PoorlyDefinedBehaviour/poorlydefinedbehaviour.github.io/content/posts/deterministic_simulation_testing/index.md

 ### Deterministic simulation testing

 For more complicated systems, it can be hard to find edge cases using example based testing.
 What if the input space could be explored automatically by generating inputs in the same way inputs are generated for property based testing?
+After defining a model of how the system should work -- which actions and events the system should be able to handle -- component failures can be injected according to the failure model -- the failures the system should be able to handle --.

-Start by having a seeded prng that's used to generate every input to the system and removing non-determinism introduced by things such as threads or iterating over a data structure that yields a different order in each iteration.
+Start by removing non-determinism introduced by things such as threads or iterating over a data structure that yields a different order in each iteration.
+This means moving IO to the edges of the system and replacing the real implementation -- where it is not deterministic or fast enough -- with a fake version that behaves like the real thing.

-The seed will be used to generate the same sequence of inputs when something goes wrong and the system will end up hitting the same bug.
+Next, generate actions using a seeded prng.
+When a bug is found, the simulation can be re-run with the same seed to hit the same bug over and over again.

 - *Bugs are reproducible* by running the simulation with the seed that was used when the bug was found.

-#### The consensus problem
+#### Example: The consensus problem

+Applying deterministic simulation testing to single-decree Paxos.

 Given a set of computers that can propose values, how to get the computers to decide on a value?